qaware/qaware-blog-source/content/posts/getting-started-rag-cwyd.md

 This method ensures that your responses are **grounded in actual data**, rather than relying solely on the model’s internal knowledge.

-## Why shouldn't I train an LLM with specific information?

-Training your own LLM might sound like a good idea, but it comes with challenges:

-- **Cost:** Training a model is expensive, both in terms of computation and time.
-- **Inflexibility:** Once trained, a model is not easily updated without retraining, making it hard to incorporate new data quickly.
-- **Security risks:** Ensuring that your data is protected and that access rights are respected can be difficult during the training process.

-Instead, using a pre-trained LLM with RAG allows for **flexible, up-to-date, and cost-efficient** responses.

 ## How does a RAG-prompt look like?

 Taking a look under the hood usually helps to understand the process better.
 So let's have a look what happens when we have some plain text that we want to chat with.

 Applications like ChatGPT will generate a prompt composed of different elements.
-This prompt is ultimately sent to the LLM, which then just answers with the info provided.
+This prompt is ultimately sent to the LLM, which then generates an answer based on the info provided.

 * `system_prompt`: The usually hardcoded instructions the developers define.
+This prompt sets the stage so the LLM knows what it has to do.
 * `chat_history`: The messages sent to the LLM so far.
-LLMs are stateless, so the history of the chat needs to be provided with each request.
-* `document`: The document or parts of the document where relevant information are provided
+* `document`: The document or parts of the document where relevant information are provided.
-* `user_input`: The latest question of the user
+* `user_input`: The latest question of the user.

 ```
 ai_model.complete(“